MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 Microsoft Search indexes all your Microsoft 365 data to make it searchable for users.
 With Microsoft Graph connectors, your organization can index third-party data to appear in Microsoft Search results.
 The third-party data can be hosted on-premises or in the public or private clouds.
 Connectors expand the types of content sources that are searchable in your Microsoft 365 productivity apps and the broader Microsoft ecosystem.

+>[!Disclaimer]
-**DISCLAIMER:** Microsoft Graph connectors, indexing APIs, and search APIs are currently in preview.
+> Microsoft Graph connectors, indexing APIs, and search APIs are currently in preview.
 To learn more about the preview, see [Connectors Preview](connectors-preview.md).
 To participate in the preview, you must first submit the [Microsoft Graph Connectors Preview Signup form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxWYgu82J_RFnMMATAS6_chUNVYwNU1CMDNZUDBSSDZKWVo2RDJDRjRLQi4u).

 ## Architecture
 The following architectural diagram of the Microsoft Graph platform shows how connector content flows through content indexing to user results in [Microsoft Search](https://docs.microsoft.com/microsoftsearch/overview-microsoft-search) clients.
 This article explains each of the key building blocks in the Microsoft Graph connectors data flow process.